Often misunderstood but so essential for joy and mental wellness, self-love has been a hot topic for centuries.

 Self-love is also a feeling of admiration for oneself that develops from deeds that promote mental, emotional, and spiritual development.
 Being passionate about your happiness and well-being is what it means to love yourself.
 Taking care of one’s own needs is essential to self-love, as is refraining from putting one’s health at risk.
 Not settling for less than you deserve is a sign of self-love.
-Jr. Henry Louis Gates we often hesitate to advocate for self-love, mostly because we equate it with selfishness.
-We should healthily love ourselves since we are humans; love for others emerges from this source.
+We often hesitate to advocate for self-love, mostly because we equate it with selfishness.
+However, this is a major misconception.
+We should learn to love ourselves in a healthy way since our love for others emerges from this source.

-Self-love means something different to everyone because we all take care of ourselves in different ways.
-Self-love is an essential part of your mental wellness.
+Self-love means something different to everyone because we all take care of ourselves in different ways, but there are a few universal indicators that most people who love themselves share.

 - Speaking kindly to yourself about yourself